 a Pooch Parade, with prizes for best costume and attitude.

 In early August, the Lake Pepin village of Stockholm, Wis., holds Dog Days of Stockholm, with adoptable rescue dogs, training and photography tips, dog demos (agility, Frisbee, tricks), contests (best smile, trick, costume and Looks Most Like Owner) and a dog parade.

 A dog gets a walk on the beach in Empire, Mich.

-On Aug.
-5, dogs get the star treatment at Paws on Grand in St. Paul.
+Also in early August, dogs get the star treatment at Paws on Grand in St. Paul.
 During this Grand Avenue strolling event, there are free pet treats at many stores, doggie wading pools, clinics, spaniel and boxer kissing booths and a blessing of the animals.